 Side impact collisions pose a significant risk of injury or even death, particularly for the driver and passengers of the struck vehicle.
-This type of accident, including sideswipes, broadside, and “T-bone” collisions, occurs when the front or side of one vehicle impacts the side of another car.
+This type of accident, including sideswipes, broadside, and “T-bone” collisions, occurs when one vehicle’s front or side impacts another car’s side.

 Call the Law Firm of Anidjar & Levine today: 800-747-3733.